zakk-h/HarvestHope/README.md

 You can access the live app [here](https://hhequipment.streamlit.app).

 ### Shiny App
 This Shiny application was developed to manage and visualize inventory data for Harvest Hope.
-The primary purpose of the application is to provide an interactive and user-friendly interface for viewing, editing, and updating inventory records, which were previously maintained in a spreadsheet.
+The primary purpose of the application is to provide an interactive and user-friendly interface for viewing, editing, and updating inventory records, all directly connected to a Google Sheet.
 You can access the live app <a href="https://zakk-h.shinyapps.io/harvesthope" target="_blank">here</a>.

 # Asset Management Streamlit App Documentation